Learning how to get rid of aphids on plants can be the difference between saving your garden or scrapping it, hoping for better luck next time.

 As you can probably tell, aphids are very bad for plants.
 An infestation can wreak havoc on your grow, sucking your plants dry and leaving them lifeless.

 If these pests make their way to your roots, they can really do some damage, causing your plants to shrivel up.
-This is even more catastrophic on younger plants.
+This is even more catastrophic for younger plants.

 On top of the damage they actively cause, aphids are bad for plants because of the excretion they leave behind after eating.
 This is known as honeydew, and can ultimately cause the death of your plant.
 We’ll cover it more in-depth below.